celsobonutti/bank/README.md

 I decided to go with SASS + BEM, which I'm comfortable with and think is a good way to structure stylesheets.
 Although I think solutions like `styled-components` and `emotion` are great, I think generating styles at runtime is unnecessary when you can build them beforehand.
 I've thought about using TailwindCSS, but I think BEM is enough for a project of this size.

+## UI Libs

+I decided to go with Reakit, which is a very barebones UI lib focused more in implementing good a11y than styling itself, so I could take this part for granted and focus on the logic and visual parts.

 ## Tests

 Back-end tests can be run with `mix test` in the root folder.